Dropshipping tools

 The most important thing to consider when comparing two platforms is definitely their e-commerce features.
 And Shopify vs Amazon is no exception.

-This hosted solution offers many powerful built-in features.
-For example, you have:
+This hosted solution offers a host of powerful integrated features.
+For example:

 You can add new products on your back-end interface or by importing CSV files.
 Filling in product information is intuitive and you can also assign categories to your products.